 - What You Need For Accurate Sales Forecasts

 - Sales Forecasting Examples

 A sales forecast is a prediction of future sales revenue.
 Sales forecasts are usually based on historical data, industry trends, and the status of the current sales pipeline.
 Businesses use the sales forecast to estimate weekly, monthly, quarterly, and annual sales totals.

 Just like a weather forecast, your team should view your sales forecast as a plan to work from, not a firm prediction.

-Sales forecasting is also different than sales goal-setting.
+Sales forecasting is also different from sales goal-setting.
 While a sales goal describes what you want to happen, a sales forecast estimates what will happen, regardless of your goal.

 Without a clearly documented sales process describing the actions and steps it takes to close a deal, you’ll have difficulty predicting whether any single deal will close.

-- A benchmark or a current average of some basic sales metrics.
+3. Set a benchmark or a current average of some basic sales metrics

-Having easily accessible measures of the following basic metrics will make forecasting much easier:
+Having easily accessible measures of the following basic sales metrics will make forecasting much easier: